 Among the various laser hair growth devices and systems, the Theradome helmet stands out for its unique appearance.
 Other well known laser helmets include the iRestore and iGrow.
 On this blog, I interviewed this product’s inventor Dr. Tamim Hamid in 2015.

 Since the HairMax Lasercomb first became popular a decade ago, a number of new laser products and contraptions have entered the market.
 The Theradome (released in 2013) was the first one that received as much publicity.
 As of 2020, they now have two models that are discussed further below.
 More product details and historical information can be seen on the FAQ page on the company website.
 Also see their Instagram page and their Facebook page for regular updates.

-What really struck me about this whole LLLT business is that so many people are willing to splurge for these devices.
+What really strikes me about low-level laser therapy (LLLT) is that so many people are willing to splurge for these devices.
 The proven benefits of LLLT when it comes to hair growth are limited.
-There are even disputes about the appropriate wavelength of low-level laser devices.
+Even today, there are disputes about the appropriate wavelength of low-level laser devices.

 The Theradome laser is advertised as being the “First and Only FDA OTC Cleared Clinical Strength Laser Hair Therapy for Home Use”.
 It has been given FDA 510(k) clearance and is not likely to result in any serious side effects with correct use.
 The device comes with a 1-year warranty, and you can order replacement parts and batteries from the manufacturer.